Contact Us

 Methods of software testing

-To understand the positioning of system testing and end-to-end testing, we can look at the three types of software testing.
+To understand the role of system testing and end-to-end testing, we can examine the three types of software testing.

 Black-box

-Black-box testing is a software testing method that evaluates the functionality of an application.
+Black-box testing is a software testing method that evaluates an application’s functionality without access to its internal structure.
 Knowledge of the internal working structures is not required for this type of testing.
-It is based on software requirements and primarily concentrates on the input and output of software programs.
+It is based on software requirements and primarily focuses on software inputs and outputs.

 White-box

-White-box testing examines an application’s internal components or mechanisms in contrast to testing its functionality.
+White-box testing examines an application’s internal components or mechanisms, rather than its functionality.
 Designing test cases for white-box testing involves viewing the system from within.1 Thus, knowledge of the internal working structure is required for this type of testing.
 The tester selects inputs to test various code paths and identifies expected results.

 Gray-box

-Gray box testing is a combination of white box and black box testing.
+Gray box testing combines white box and black box testing.
 With this method, testers approach the software from an end-user perspective while having partial knowledge of the code internals.

 Principal Analyst